 But you are special and exceptional if you feel those feelings and fight through them.
 And then you have the pride of knowing that you faced Resistance head on…plus you’ve built one hell of a copywriting career.

 (P.S.
-I know this was a bit more of a book report than our usual posts, but I felt compelled to share this message.
 Pressfield’s books are quick reads, but deeply profound—I highly suggest you pick them up.)

 Your turn!
-How have you been battling Resistance?
+How have you been fighting Resistance?
 What have been your wins or temporary setbacks?
 Let us know in the comments below!